danilodelucio/DL_Maya_Toolkit/README.md

 ___

-This is a development project for the Python Advanced course taught by Alexander Richter.
+This is a development project for the **Python Advanced** course taught by **Alexander Richter**.
 It was created for two main reasons:
 - To become familiar with Maya's API;
 - To develop simple automated tasks based on suggestions from Maya users;